twilio/twilio-video-app-react/README.md

 Run `npm install` to install all dependencies from NPM.

+If you want to use `yarn` to install dependencies, first run the [yarn import](https://classic.yarnpkg.com/en/docs/cli/import/) command.
+This will ensure that yarn installs the package versions that are specified in `package-lock.json`.

 ## Install Twilio CLI

 The app is deployed to Twilio using the Twilio CLI.
 Install twilio-cli with: